REGISTER HERE!Date: November 19th, 2019

 Knowledge Level: Intermediate – Participants will have some skill or knowledge of this topic

 What can you expect from a CYC Assets Webinar?

-CYC Assets’ webinars are designed to resemble a workshop; expect to participate in activities, ask questions and actively engage with your facilitators and others attending the webinar.
+CYC Assets’ webinars are designed to resemble a workshop; expect to participate in activities, ask questions and actively engage with your facilitator and others attending the webinar.
 Each webinar is approximately 2 hours in length.

-Prior to the webinar date, you will be sent an email with any pre-course materials your facilitator would like you to review to prepare.
+Prior to the webinar date, you may be sent an email with any pre-course materials your facilitator would like you to review to prepare.
 Many webinars will have material available for download to refer to as you participate.
-During the webinar you will use the chat feature to interact with other participants and the instructor.
+During the webinar, you will use the chat feature to interact with other participants and the instructor.
 You do not need a web camera to participate in our webinars.

 Cancellation and Refund Policy

 Once your payment has been processed CYC Assets does not offer a refund.
 If you cannot attend the live webinar, we will provide a link to the recording.

 If CYC Assets cancels a scheduled webinar for any reason the webinar will be rescheduled.
 If the webinar cannot be rescheduled your registration fee will be refunded in full.

 Email us at firstname.lastname@example.org